DrSLDR/eficode-wapp/ansible/README.md

 5. Creates a new user and grants it sudo
 6. Flush registered handlers (possibly rebooting)
 7. Installs Docker
-8. Optionally installs Docker Compose
+   1. Optionally also installs Docker Compose
+   2. Adds our users to the Docker group